Honchkrow/DeconE/README.md

     padding: 2px;">Scatter-plot of rmse value for 50 samples</div>
 </center>

-Generally, when a new deconvolution approch is proposed, cross-comparison between different methods is needed. decone provides multi-level comparison and visualization functions.
+Generally, when a new deconvolution approach is proposed, cross-comparison between different methods is needed. decone provides multi-level comparison and visualization functions.
 The cross-comparison function will be introduced along with the next parts.

 ## Section 4: Noise Analysis

 In expression data analysis, technical and biological noise cannot be ignored.
-Noised existed in bluk data brings negative influence for deconvolution.
-In order to measure the stability and accuracy for different methods, decone provides functions to add noise with different structure on bulk data.
+Noise existing in bulk data brings a negative influence on deconvolution.
+In order to measure the stability and accuracy of different methods, decone provides functions to add noise with the different structures on bulk data.

 ### Section 4.1: Generating Noised Bulk Data With Negative Binomial Model

-Many the studies adopted normal or log-normal model to generate noised bulk data.
-However, as [Jin, *et al.*](https://doi.org/10.1186/s13059-021-02290-6) pointed, the negative binomial model recapitulates noise structures of real bulk data.
+Many of the studies adopted the normal or log-normal model to generate noised bulk data.
+However, as [Jin, *et al.*](https://doi.org/10.1186/s13059-021-02290-6) pointed out, the negative binomial model recapitulates noise structures of real bulk data.

 Function "addNoiseExpr" can produce noise based on normal, log-normal or negative binomial model ([Jin, *et al.*](https://doi.org/10.1186/s13059-021-02290-6)).
-We strongly recommended using 'negative binomial' model.
-An simple example is provided as the following code.
+We strongly recommended using the **negative binomial** model.
+A simple example is provided as the following code.

 ```R
 # generate a simulated dataset with 50 samples and 200 marker genes with function 'pseudoExpr'